Roscrea: Location and access

-Roscrea is located in Ireland's Mid-West Region in a valley between Devil's Bit mountain to the south west and the Slieve Bloom mountains to the north east.
-It is 44 mi from Limerick City in the west and 76 mi from Dublin City in the east.
-It is at the crossroads of the R445 regional road and the N62 between Athlone and Horse and Jockey.
+Roscrea is in North Tipperary, bordering with County Offaly.
+It is located in Ireland's Mid-West Region, in a valley between Devil's Bit mountain to the south west and the Slieve Bloom Mountains to the north east.
+The town is 44 mi from Limerick and 76 mi from Dublin.
+It is at the crossroads of the R445 and N62 roads.
+The Slieve Bloom Mountains reach as far as Roscrea.